Frequently Asked Questions

 What type of relief and empowerment services does Preemptive Love provide?

 We start by asking displaced families one simple question: what do you need?
 If they recently fled and have absolutely nothing, we start with the basics: food, shelter, hygiene kits, and access to clean water.
-If their child has a life-threatening heart problem, we help get them the operation they need.

 When the essentials are covered, we can explore work opportunities and getting their children into a local school.
 It’s often as simple as asking the parents, “What kind of work would you like to do?” or “What did you do before you were displaced?”
 We have helped parents start home bakeries, corner stores, sewing shops, cell phone accessory shops, fruit stands, candle making businesses, and much more.